shrikshadow/-Blinkit-dashboard/README.md

 #🛠️ Technology Stack

-Data Visualization Tool: The dashboard was created using Power BI or a similar business intelligence tool.
+Data Visualization Tool: The dashboard was created using EXCEL or a similar business intelligence tool.

 Data Source: A structured dataset containing sales records, outlet information, and item details.